Family Trust Update – Exclude Foreigners

 Private rulings for each state (other than the Northern Territory, as the NT does not have these taxes.)

 Upon the Variation of Trust deed being signed, it cannot be revoked.
-Or, so the legislation states.
-See for example Revenue NSW Ruling number G 010v2 which states:
+Or so the legislation states.
+See, for example, Revenue NSW Ruling number G 010v2, which states:

 The [NSW] Chief Commissioner will not be satisfied that there is no scheme or arrangement to avoid tax, where the amendment of the trust deed to remove the trustee’s power to make a distribution to a foreign person is not irrevocable.